janniver/interviewace/README.md

-# InterviewAce: AI-Powered Technical Interview Assistant
+# InterviewAce: AI-Powered Technical Interview Assistant 🚀
 ## Description
 As technical interviews become a mainstay in the software engineering job applications, it is crucial for interviewees to be prepared for the unique blend of problem solving and effective communication that they will encounter.
-InterviewAce is a platform that harnesses AI to enable this: it offers a real-time, interactive environment where candidates can practise their coding skills and communication abilities, making it the perfect tool to prepare them for the big day.
+InterviewAce is a platform that harnesses AI to enable this: it offers a real-time, interactive environment where candidates can practise their coding skills and communication abilities, making it the perfect tool to prepare them for the big day. 🤖

 ## Features
-- Live Coding Environment: Allows candidates to write, compile, execute, and showcase their coding skills in real-time.
+- Live Coding Environment 💻: Allows candidates to write, compile, execute, and showcase their coding skills in real-time.
 Ability to choose the language and font in the virtual IDE.
-- AI-driven Speech-To-Text & Text-To-Speech Transcription: Utilizes Whisper for highly accurate real-time speech transcription, bridging the gap between verbal communication and digital interaction.
+- AI-driven Speech-To-Text & Text-To-Speech Transcription 🗣️↔️💬: Utilizes Whisper for highly accurate real-time speech transcription, bridging the gap between verbal communication and digital interaction.
-- Live Video Feedback: A novel feature that records the interviewee's video during the interview.
+- Live Video Feedback 📹: A novel feature that records the interviewee's video during the interview.
 This allows candidates to review their performance, observe body language, and assess nervousness, providing a unique opportunity for self-improvement and to simulate the visual aspects of an in-person interview.
-- Timer Function: Candidates can keep track of how long the interview is taking.
+- Timer Function ⏱️: Candidates can keep track of how long the interview is taking.
 - Asynchronous Function Calls in JavaScript: Employed to enhance the frontend's responsiveness and efficiency, these function calls enable seamless interaction with backend services without blocking the user interface, ensuring a fluid and dynamic user experience.

 ## Tech Stack